 PERFORMANCE-BASED (KPI) PROGRAMS

-The ever more sophisticated methods and the growing number of tools applied by online marketing give us the opportunity to deliver services that exceed “ordinary” web projects.
-Performance-based programs unite the best practices of online marketing on the highest possible level.
+The ever more sophisticated methods and the growing number of tools applied by online marketing allow us to deliver services that exceed “ordinary” web projects.
+Performance-based programs unite the best practices of online marketing at the highest possible level.
 Choosing the most efficient online tool and conversion optimization (through A/B tests) are both fundamental and continuous tasks.
 The success of a program is measured using a specific indicator called KPI (Key Performance Indicator).

-The program develops one or more special variables for basically any type of Internet activity in order to achieve a certain business goal.
+The program develops one or more special variables for basically any type of Internet activity to achieve a certain business goal.

-- Engagement on website: level of activity on a website
+- Engagement on the website: level of activity on a website

 - Online Campaigns (CPM, CPC, CTR, CPA): keyword- or interest-based search campaigns

 - Landing Page Conversion Rates: conversion rate, the target channel

 - Mobile Traffic: device-based traffic